DASISH/dwan-documentation/specification.md

 If a POST (PUT) request is sent then in the case of success the server returns the serialized information about the added (resp. updated) resource together with a standard HTTP response code.
 In the case of failure the corresponding error message and error status are returned, e. g.
 401 Unauthorized access if the principal is not logged in (except for the log-in service).

-Below all requests are listed and the corresponding server responds are described in more detail.
+Below all requests are listed and the corresponding server responses are described in more detail.

 **Notation**